ipfs/ipfs-blog/src/_blog/2023-04-multi-gateway-browser-client.md

 ## Where (is the code)?

-In the repo you'll see separation between "component" and "library", where the former contains Chromium-specific code, and the latter contains code that helps with IPFS implementation details that can build without Chromium.
+In the repo you'll see separation between [component](https://github.com/little-bear-labs/ipfs-chromium/tree/main/component) and [library](https://github.com/little-bear-labs/ipfs-chromium/tree/main/library), where the former contains Chromium-specific code, and the latter contains code that helps with IPFS implementation details that can build without Chromium.

 This distinction disappears when you switch over to the Chromium build.
 Both sets of source are dumped into a component (basically a submodule) called "ipfs", that implements the handling of `ipfs://` and `ipns://` URLs.